Working Groups

 We often organize events with the local Indigenous communities.
 We also have several professional development events where we connect with linguists working in the Industry.

-Meetings will be held online almost every week on Mondays starting at 3:15 pm.
 You can find more about our group and events here: Calgary LinguisticsIf you are interested in joining a meeting or attending one of the below events, please contact Dimitrios Skordos.

 Mitacs - by Angelo Nwigwe MBT, MITACS Business Development Director for Southern Alberta